ak811/gradient-descent-lab/README.md

 ## Reproducibility notes

 - Randomness is seeded in nonconvex experiments.
-- Scripts create `Figures/` if it does not exist.
+- Scripts create `figures/` if it does not exist.
-- Figures are saved with stable filenames used by this README.
+- figures are saved with stable filenames used by this README.
 - The codebase is split into small modules (each < 100 lines) by design.

 ---